stjude-rust-labs/rfcs/text/0001-sprocket-test.md

 ## [pytest-wdl](https://github.com/EliLillyCo/pytest-wdl)

-Last update was 4 years ago, which we on the `workflows` repo considered a deal breaker when we were iniitally shopping for CI testing.
-It seems very similar to pytest-workflow, at least on the surface, (of course they are both plugins to the popular pytest framework) but admittedly I have not dove very deep into this project.
+Last update was 4 years ago, which we on the `workflows` repo considered a deal breaker when we were initially shopping for CI testing.
+It seems very similar to pytest-workflow, at least on the surface, (of course they are both plugins to the popular pytest framework) but admittedly I have not dug very deep into this project.

 ## [CZ ID repo](https://github.com/chanzuckerberg/czid-workflows/tree/main?tab=readme-ov-file#cicd)